jtmerritt/BeSocial/README.md

 - have a feature to display the library of tags

 ***Medium Tasks***
-+ performing db updates based on the contacts in the largest group assumes that everyone is in the largest group.
-Bad assumption
 + Create routine for producing the long duration statistics:
     - average time
     - score over time